 A Realtor Who Sets the Stage for Home Sale

 As an experienced Realtor, I have decades of experience as a home staging expert.
-Having helped sellers throughout Westlake Village, Thousand Oaks, Agoura Hills, and all over the Conejo Valley, I know how to sell quickly – particularly with the help of little masterful home staging.
+Having helped sellers throughout Westlake Village, Thousand Oaks, Agoura Hills, and all over the Conejo Valley, I know how to sell quickly – particularly with the help of little masterful home www.
 The truth is it really is an art form of sorts.
 It really takes a keen eye –your Realtor needs to know the trade secrets which only truly get more refined with experience.
 But I can assure you, a well-staged home can make a huge impact on the “feeling” conveyed during a walk through and ultimately the entire home’s presentation.
 If you are about to list your home, make sure you talk with an agent about their home staging experience.
 It can really be the difference between a quick sell to close experience or a stagnant listing.
-Below are some tips on staging.
+Below are some tips on www.
 While just a a brief synopsis of the process, at least you will know what better to look for when you have a home staging conversation with a potential Realtor.

 1. A Pristine Parlor

 The first easy, but often overlooked step is to clean the house so well that you can eat off the floors.
 No matter how beautifully the room is arranged, potential buyers certainly don’t envision sweeping the floors as their new dream home fantasy.
 A few crumbs scattered on the floor or errant dust balls can absolutely destroy a perfectly pristine, picturesque setting.
 Before you arrange the furniture just right, each room in your home should be spotless.
 A professional home cleaner is indicated here – leave no stone unturned, no counter dusty.
 The carpets must be steam cleaned and all upholstery cleaned and deodorized.
 Ideally, you should also add a fresh coat of paint in all the rooms.